stafforj/Thermocouple-Datalogger/INSTRUCTIONS.md

 ![Thermocouple HAT on RPi](./Images/TC-HAT-on-pi.png)

 A standard enclosure was used to house the RPi and thermocouple HAT.
 Thermocouple cables were connected to the amplifier pins and routed outside of the enclosure a short distance (~100 mm).
-Type K connectors were mounted at the ends of these cables to facilitate quick connect and disconnect actions for the thermocouples.
+Miniature Type K connectors were mounted at the ends of these cables to facilitate quick connect and disconnect actions for the thermocouples.

 ![Enclosure and connector installation](./Images/assembled-with-connectors.png)